Clothes Making Intermediate and Advanced

 What you will need for your class

--you must provide your own fabrics, haberdashery and threads etc for use on your project but the purchase of these will be discussed in the first lesson
+• You must provide your own fabrics, haberdashery, threads, etc. for use on your projects but the purchase of these will be discussed during the first lesson

--you will be able to buy a pattern in the first lesson for no more than £10
+• Advanced students must provide their own patterns.
+Intermediate students will be able to buy a pattern during the first lesson for no more than £10;

--calico for making toiles is available at cost price (£2,30 per metre medium weight and £2 per metre lightweight)
+• Calico for making Toliles is available at cost price (£2.30 per metre medium weight and £2.00 per metre light weight);

--you will need to purchase a sewing bobbin from your tutor for £1 refundable at the end of the course.
+• You will need to purchase a sewing machine bobbin from your tutor for £1, refundable at the end of the course.

 What you can do next